MahanMehrvarz/PromptingRealities/README.md

 ## Next Steps

 - Explore `core/main/` for the baseline assistant configuration and runtime scripts.
+This is useful in accuiring a deeper understanding of the paper and the windmill prototype.
-- Check `core/TelegramBot-Integration/` if you plan to deploy via Telegram.
+- Check `core/TelegramBot-Integration/` if you plan to deploy via Telegram; this variant wraps the assistant a SQLite log so you can run multi-user chats, handle voice messages, and expose the same MQTT controls through Telegram application available on most of the operating systems.
 - Start with `examples/RGBLED-assistant/` to see the full stack in action.
-- Watch for upcoming docs in `core/main/docs/` covering architecture and extension guides.

 ---

-## License

-Specify your preferred license (for example MIT or CC BY-NC-ND 4.0).

 ---

-Maintained by [Mahan Mehrvarz](https://github.com/MahanMehrvarz) - AI Futures Lab, TU Delft.
+Maintained by [Mahan Mehrvarz](https://MahanMehrvarz.name) - AI Futures Lab, TU Delft.